openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-04-26-off2-obf-new-install.md

 TODO: We don't create links to those, and we will need to have another solution if we want flavor specific texts.

-### TO BE CONTINUED

-TODO --- Everything below not done yet

 ### Installing CPAN